FAQs

 What sports are played in Year 7?

 Physical Education lessons in Year 7 will give you the opportunity to develop skills in a number of sports.
-These include netball, hockey, badminton, basketball, gymnastics, dance, athletics, tennis, rounders and cross-country.
-Rugby is added in Year 8, and football and trampolining in Year 9.
-Clubs exist at all levels and for all years in netball, hockey, football, badminton, basketball, trampoline, athletics, rounders and tennis.
-There are also three tiers of gymnastics, plus rhythmic gymnastics clubs and five clubs for dance.
+These include netball, hockey, badminton, gymnastics, dance, cross-country, football, athletics, tennis and rounders.
+In Year 8, students will cover trampolining instead of cross-country.
+Tag rugby is introduced to the curriculum in Year 9 in place of football.
+Clubs exist at all levels and for all ages in a variety of sports such as netball, hockey, football, badminton, athletics, rounders and tennis.
+There are also a number of gymnastics and dance clubs available - some of which are split into year groups and/or level, e.g. cheerleading, rhythmic gym and advanced gym.

 What Careers support and guidance is provided?

 A programme of high-quality Careers Education and Guidance is available to students throughout their time at HGS, provided by both school staff and external organisations.
-Events include our Careers Fair, Careers Days, Take Your Daughter to Work Day (Year 8), Options Talks, Careers Interviews, Apprenticeship Talks and Interview Support.
-Further information is available on the Careers Guidance and Education page
+Events include our Careers Fair, Careers Days, Take Your Child to Work Day (Year 8), Options Talks, Careers Interviews, Apprenticeship Talks and Interview Support.
+Further information is available on the Careers Guidance and Education page.

 What are the average sizes of classes?